haroonhublikar12/Self-driving-Car-Using-Machine-Learning-and-Neural-Networks/docs/Software_Setup.md

 1. Insert the configured SD card into the Jetson Nano module

-2. Power on by plugging the USB barrel plug adapter into the USB battery pack
+2. Power on your jetson nano by connecting battery
-3. Connect your Windows, Linux, or Mac machine to the Jetson Nano via micro USB
+3. Now connect your Jetson Nano to your laptop/desktop via micro USB cable

-4. On your Windows, Linux, or Mac machine, open a browser and navigate to ``192.168.55.1:8888``
+4. Open any web browser in your laptop/desktop, and copy paste this IP address  ``192.168.55.1:8888`` in the search bar
 5. Sign in using the default password ``jetson``

 ## Step 2 - Connect JetRacer to WiFi